rahul235/Data-2-Decision/README.md

 * Here is the [repository link](https://github.com/rahul235/ML_using_Python/) for ML using Python.

 ### Machine Learning using R
-One wil need R and may need RStudio to work on data science project using R. The installations and repositories for working with R software are as below:
+One will need R and may need RStudio to work on data science project using R. The installations and repositories for working with R software are as below:

 #### Installations
 Participants should have latest version of R and R Studio installed on their system.
 First Install R and then R Studio.
 Latest version of the software can be found at: